pattrickn0/pattrickn0/README.md

 ### Hi there, my name is Pattrick currently studying looking for a job and developing a Minecraft Mod in my free time 👋

-I'm currenly Learning Java, MySQL and....
+I'm currenly Learning Java, SQL and....
 Minecraft Modding

 ### Languages